 HIGH-LEVEL PARAMETERS

-The instrument must be capable of a pointing resolution of better than 0 m for kaons of 750 MeV/c.
-750 MeV/c is the mean momentum of the decay kaons from D mesons of 1 GeV/c transverse momentum, the peak of the D meson distribution.
-The pointing resolution can be calculated with detector simulations based on the design parameters,as built dimensions, and from the results of surveys of the sensor ladders.
+The instrument must be capable of a pointing resolution of better than 60 m for kaons of 750 MeV/c which is the mean momentum of the decay kaons from D0 mesons of 1 GeV/c transverse momentum, the expected mean of the D meson distribution.
+The pointing resolution will/ can be calculated with detector simulations based on the design parameters, as-built dimensions, and from the results of surveys of the sensor ladders.

-The instrument must also be capable of a single-track efficiency of better than 60% for pions at 1 GeV/c in an Au+Au environment that are emitted from the center of the detector within a rapidity of 1.
+The instrument must also be capable of a single-track reconstruction efficiency of better than 60% for pions at 1 GeV/c in an Au+Au environment that are emitted from the center of the detector within a rapidity of 1.
 The 1 GeV/c pion is representative of the momentum distribution.
-This efficiency does not include the TPC tracking efficiency.
-The single-track efficiency can be calculated from the design parameters ans as built dimensions.
+This efficiency is defined as the fraction of TPC tracks that have correct association to PIXEL hits on both layers.
+The single-track efficiency can/will be calculated from full system simulations with imput taken from the design parameters and as-built dimensions.

 Low-level parameters

 Low-level parameters 1-9 in Table 3-1 support the high-level key performance parameters.
-It can be shown by detailed simulations that fulfilling these parameters results in the anticipated performance given above.
+It has to be shown by detailed simulations that fulfilling these parameters results in the anticipated performance given above.

 The required pointing resolution can be achieved if performance requirements 1-3 in Table 3-1 are fulfilled.

-The required single-track efficiency can be achieved if additionally performance requirements 4-7 are fulfilled.
+The required single-track efficiency can be achieved if in addition to requirements 1-3, the performance requirements 4-7 are fulfilled.

 The requirements 8-9 will allow the HFT system to acquire data in excess of 500M Au+Au collisions for a typical RHIC running period (10 weeks).